User0324Chethaka/deedsforneeds/NOTES.md

 - sans-serif font used: Roboto
 - serif font used (for logo): Cardo
-- main blue these used: #0836AF
+- main blue theme used: #0836AF